 The board is responsible for managing the business of the company, in accordance with its duty of care and fiduciary duty, to the extent that tasks have not been delegated to the management.
-In general, the board may adopt decisions on all matters that are not explicitly reserved to the shareholders' meeting by law, or by the articles of association (see question 4), or delegated to the management based on organisational regulations.
+In general, the board may adopt decisions on all matters that are not explicitly reserved to the shareholders' meeting by law, by the articles of association or delegated to the management based on organisational regulations.
 The board often delegates a major part of the transferable responsibilities to a management.
-The board, however, remains liable for the due selection, instruction and supervision of the parties to whom it has delegated responsibilities (see question 21).
+In such a case, however, the board remains liable for the due selection, instruction and supervision of the parties to whom it has delegated responsibilities.

-17 Board obligees
+Board obligees

-Whom does the board represent and to whom does it owe legal duties?
+Whom does the board represent and to whom do directors owe legal duties?

-The board represents the company and is obliged to act in the company's best interest.
+The board represents the company, and directors are obliged to act in the company's best interest.
 The company's purpose is stated in its articles of association.
-There is no clear view in legal literature or court practice as to which interests must be considered by the board, in particular whether the focus must be on shareholders' interests or whether and to what extent other stakeholders' interests may have to be taken into account.
+There is no clear view in legal literature or court practice as to which interests must be considered by the directors, in particular whether the focus must be on shareholders' interests or whether and to what extent other stakeholders' interests may have to be taken into account.

-The SCBP is focused on safeguarding 'sustainable company interests', which implies a time component (long-term perspective) often taken into account by boards in their decision-making process.
+The Swiss Code of Best Practice for Corporate Governance (SCBP) is focused on safeguarding 'sustainable company interests', which implies a time component (long-term perspective) often taken into account by boards in their decision-making process.

-18 Enforcement action against directors
+Enforcement action against directors

 Can an enforcement action against directors be brought by, or on behalf of, those to whom duties are owed?
+Is there a business judgement rule?

-Any members of the board as well as any other persons engaged in, and with a significant influence on, the management or the liquidation of a company may, irrespective of whether or not formally appointed as directors, liquidators or any other similar function, be held liable for any intentional or negligent breach of their duties.
+Any director and any other persons engaged in, and with a significant influence on, the management or the liquidation of a company may, irrespective of whether or not formally appointed as directors, liquidators or any other similar function, be held liable for any intentional or negligent breach of their duties.

 Whenever shareholders or creditors suffer direct damage (as opposed to indirect damage resulting from direct damage to the company itself), they are entitled to bring action for compensation of the damage.
-With respect to damage to the company, the company as well as the shareholders and, in the case of an insolvency only and subject further to the insolvency administrators not having taken legal action, the creditors, may bring action, whereby however both the shareholders and the creditors may only ask for the compensation of the company's damage (ie, payment to the company).
+With respect to damage to the company, the company as well as the shareholders and, in the case of an insolvency only and subject further to the insolvency administrators not having taken legal action, the creditors may bring action, whereby both the shareholders and the creditors may only ask for the compensation of the company's damage (ie, payment to the company).